Let It Go: Other cover versions

 Many cover versions have been recorded internationally.
 In February 2014, Alex Boyé recorded a light Africanized tribal cover of the song, featuring the One Voice Children's Choir and Lexi Walker as Elsa.

 The Piano Guys' cover version mixes parts of Antonio Vivaldi's Concerto No. 4 in F minor, Op.
 8, RV 297, "L'inverno" (Winter) from The Four Seasons into the original.
 The music videos of both covers were filmed in the ice castles in Midway, Utah.

 French deathcore/metalcore band Betraying the Martyrs covered "Let It Go", as a single from their album Phantom in July 2014.

 In February 2014, a parody YouTuber by the name of Malinda Kathleen Reese used Google Translate to translate the song's lyrics between multiple languages and back to English, revealing expected humorous mistranslations, with lines such as "Let us very angry" and "Give up, tune in, slam the door."

 Actress Lea Michele sang the song as her character Rachel Berry in the first episode of the sixth and final season of the Fox musical comedy-drama television series Glee.
-Idina Menzel portrays Rachel's biological mother in the series.
+Idina Menzel portrayed Rachel's biological mother in the series.